A jackknife bias correction for nonlinear network data models with fixed effects: The dyadic linking model

 a.s. uniformly over $i,j$ and $N$. \end{assumption}

 Assumption \ref{assu:network} (i) implies that linking decisions are bilateral in nature.
-This assumption does allow for dependence between the two links within a pair of agents (a dyad), but implies the decision between $i$ and $j$ is independent of that between $i$ and $k$ for instance.
-Importantly, this independence is conditional on the covariates and agent-specific fixed effects.
-Unconditionally, country $i$'s exports to country $j$ are correlated with their exports to country $k$, since both are determined by the exporter effect $\alpha_{i}$.
+This allows for dependence between the two links within a pair of agents (e.g.\ allowing for reciprocity in links), but implies the linking decision between $i$ and $j$ is independent of that between $i$ and $k$ for instance.
+Importantly, this independence is conditional on the covariates and agent-specific fixed effects, so that $Y_{ij}$ and $Y_{ik}$ are still unconditionally correlated through the covariates and shared sender effect $\alpha_{i}$.
+Note that the distribution from which outcomes are drawn need not be fully specified, so long as the model parameters are solutions to the maximization (\ref{eq:objective}).
 In many settings, the inclusion of fixed effects will be important in establishing the plausibility of conditional independence.
-Assumption \ref{assu:network} (i) may not be appropriate in situations where linking decisions are strategic.
-Estimation of models with strategic interactions is substantially more challenging, and is likely to require multiple observations of the network over time.
-Nonetheless, the dyadic model presented here still represents an important baseline model, and can be used to construct tests for the presence of strategic interactions against the null hypothesis of (\ref{eq:cond_ind}).
-We discuss examples of such tests in Section \ref{subsec:2_spectest}.
+Assumption \ref{assu:network} (i) may not be appropriate in situations where linking decisions are strategic, but the dyadic model presented here nonetheless represents an important baseline model, and can be used to construct tests for the presence of strategic interactions against the null hypothesis of conditional independence.
+We discuss examples of such tests in Section \ref{subsec:avg_effects}.

+Assumption \ref{assu:network} (ii) is used to ensure that all parameters are point identified.
+This requires sufficient variation in the outcomes across both dimensions i.e., variation in $Y_{ij}$ over $j$ (for fixed sender $i$) and over $i$ (for fixed receiver $j$).
+In the binary outcome model in (\ref{eq:formation}), we have